chuanqi305/MobileNetv2-SSDLite/README.md

 ### Note
 There are some differences between caffe and tensorflow implementation:
 1. The padding method 'SAME' in tensorflow sometimes use the [0, 0, 1, 1] paddings, means that top=0, left=0, bottom=1, right=1 padding.
 In caffe, there is no parameters can be used to do that kind of padding.
 2. MobileNet on Tensorflow use ReLU6 layer y = min(max(x, 0), 6), but caffe has no ReLU6 layer.
+Replace ReLU6 with ReLU cause a bit accuracy drop in ssd-mobilenetv2, but very large drop in ssdlite-mobilenetv2.
+There is a ReLU6 layer implementation in my fork of [ssd](https://github.com/chuanqi305/ssd).